dlajambe/deep-sentiment/README.md

 ## Getting Started

-### Dependencies

-To install, simply clone the repository onto your machine and use your virtual environment creation tool to recreate the environment with the provided requirements.txt file.
-If you have Anaconda or Miniconda, you can instead use the environment.yml to reproduce the environment.

 ### Installing

 To install, simply clone the repository onto your machine and use your virtual environment creation tool to recreate the environment with the provided `requirements.txt` file.
 If you have Anaconda or Miniconda, you can instead use the `environment.yml` to reproduce the environment.